artinte/deep-learning/README.md

 2.3 [PyTorch Basics](https://artinte.github.io/deep-learning/pytorch_basics.html)

+Most machine learning workflows involve working with data, creating models, optimizing model parameters, and saving the trained models.
+This tutorial introduces you to a complete ML workflow implemented in PyTorch, with links to learn more about each of these concepts.

 `demo_quick_start.py` is a complete demonstration of training a simple neural network on the MNIST dataset using PyTorch.
 The entire process, from data preparation to model training and evaluation, is covered.

 ```